rozek/notes-on-gundb/README.md

 Similarly, peers that have expressed interest in certain nodes obviously (temporarily or permanently) hold a copy of these nodes.
 This knowledge may be exploited by other peers by requesting such nodes from any of those peers that are known to hold copies - further reducing both the load on individual peers and the probability of an overall failure.

-Nevertheless, a network outage may always disconnect peers from the rest of a GunDB database.
+Nevertheless, a network outage may always disconnect peers from the rest of a GunDB database - this is called **network partitioning**.
+While the GunDB database in itself remains usable, remote data may not be requested, remote changes may not be observed and local changes not reported to other peers - the so called **split brain** problem.
+However, as soon as the network becomes operational again, all changes may be delivered and the nodes held by individual peers synchronized with the rest of the database.
+As long as these changes do not affect the same properties of the same nodes, synchronization remains simple - in case of a **conflict**, GunDB uses some **metadata** for the affected properties stored along in the same node to implement a **last-write-wins** strategy, where later changes overwrite former ones.

 (more to come)